prakasha08/Obsidian/SQL/Basics.md

 ## 🧱 Full Breakdown of Each Part:

 ---
+• expression|column: The target column for which the window function will compute a value.
+• OVER() clause: Defines the window or set of rows on which the window function operates.
+Without this clause, the function operates on all rows in the result set.
+• PARTITION BY (Optional): Divides the result set into partitions or sets, and the window function is applied to each partition separately.
+It works similarly to GROUP BY, but it doesn't reduce the number of rows.

+◦ SUM(salary) OVER (PARTITION BY department)

+• ORDER BY (Optional): Specifies the order in which rows are processed within each partition.
+Useful for ranking or time-based calculations.
 ### ✅ 1. `<function_name>()`

 This is the **window function** you're using.
 Some common ones are: